 One last, but very important, thing.
 If you’re being observant for Passover, you’ll want to be mindful of seeking out kosher-for-Passover Coke.
 But we bet you already knew that.

-Special Equipment: Faith
+Special Equipment: Faith and a slow cooker

 Coca Cola Brisket Recipe

 - 15 M